eusonlito/GPS-Tracker/README.en.md

 13. Profit!

-### Socket connection
+### Server connection

-The opened port for the connection of devices with H02 protocol is `8091` made by default, but it can be customized by changing the `config/sockets.php` file.
+The default port for devices with H02 protocol is `8091`, but it can be customized on configuration panel (as admin).

 To configure your device via SMS you can do it with the following command: